Ayu Gani: Asia's Next Top Model

 Gani was one of the fourteen contestants on the third season of Asia's Next Top Model.
 She was one of three contestants representing Indonesia, the others being Tahlia Raji and Rani Ramadhany.
 She received three best photo or first call-outs in weeks 2, 6 and 12 – the second highest number after Monika Sta.
 Maria with four.
 She won the competition against Sta.
 Maria and Aimee Cheng-Bradshaw, winning a Subaru XV STI, a cover of Harper's Bazaar Singapore, a contract Storm Model Management in London and a campaign with TRESemmé.

 Post Asia's Next Top Model Career

-Gani landed several jobs in Europe for commercial photo shoots and magazine spreads as well as The Body Shop winter campaign.
-She collaborated with Minimal, a fashion brand in Indonesia.
-She also became a guest judge of the first cycle of Indonesia's Next Top Model, and being the resident judge from cycle 2.
+Since Asia's Next Top Model, Gani has landed several jobs in Europe for commercial photo shoots and magazine spreads, as well as The Body Shop winter campaign.
+In 2017, she collaborated with Indonesian fashion brand Minimal.
+In 2021, she appeared in reality competition show Indonesia's Next Top Model, where she became a judge for two cycles.